The Islands of Tahiti

 Regular ferry boats cross between Tahiti and Moorea daily with a crossing time of 30 minutes

 One of the best ways to get around the South Pacific holiday destination of the Islands of Tahiti, is to travel on the famous Le Truck service.
 This local bus circumnavigates the islands with frequent stops along the way.
-You will also have the opportunity to meet and chat with the friendly locals who also use this service.
+With this unique Tahiti travel experience, you will also have the opportunity to meet and chat with the friendly locals who also use this service.

 The ultimate island hopping service if you are short on time but also recommended for Bora Bora and Tahaa transfers.
 For a birds-eye view of the glorious South Pacific, travel by helicopters that are based in Tahiti, Moorea, Bora Bora and the Marquesas and which also offer wonderful sightseeing flights for Tahiti holidays.